-Our incredible One Owner and Clean Carfax 2019 RAM 1500 Big Horn/Lone Star Quad Cab 4X4 workhorse is ready for any adventure in Bright White!
+Our One Owner and Clean Carfax 2019 RAM 1500 Big Horn/Lone Star Quad Cab 4X4 workhorse is ready for any adventure in Rugged Brown Pearl!
 Powered by a 5.7 Liter HEMI V8 that offers 395hp while paired with an 8 Speed Automatic transmission offering optimal power and efficiency.
 This Four Wheel Drive RAM provides ample power and takes you further down the road with confidence as you score near 20mpg on the highway.
-Take a walk around our Big Horn and notice the Class III receiver hitch, power heated mirrors, distinct grille, bold wheels, LED bed lighting, and a locking tailgate.Open the doors of this Big Horn/Lone Star; you will appreciate the wealth of amenities waiting to spoil you including remote start, a universal garage door opener, a power-adjustable heated driver seat, dual-zone automatic climate control, a rearview camera, and a heated leather-wrapped steering wheel.
+Take a walk around our Big Horn and notice the Class III receiver hitch, power heated mirrors, distinct grille, great-looking wheels, LED bed lighting, a bed-liner, and a locking tailgate.Open the doors of this Big Horn/Lone Star; you will appreciate the wealth of amenities waiting to spoil you including remote start, a universal garage door opener, a power-adjustable heated driver seat, dual-zone automatic climate control, a rearview camera, and a heated leather-wrapped steering wheel.
 As you command the road, you can also maintain a seamless connection thanks to Uconnect touchscreen infotainment, available satellite radio, integrated voice command with Bluetooth, smartphone integration, and even available WiFi.Our RAM has undergone rigorous testing and offers priceless peace of mind with stability control, trailer-sway control, dynamic crumple zones, side-impact door beams, and an advanced airbag system.
 Climb inside this Big Horn/Lone Star RAM 1500 and reward yourself with its legendary performance, capability, and comfort.
 Print this page and call us Now...
 We Know You Will Enjoy Your Test Drive Towards Ownership!

 The Ram 1500 is an all new vehicle for 2019, which means a totally redesigned chassis with tons of improvements.
 The new styling is the first thing that will stick out to anyone who looks at the truck, with Ram having ditched any semblance of retro aesthetics in favor of a truck that feels like it's from the future.
 There's plenty of futurism underneath that skin as well, with a lighter frame, new shock technology, an electronically locking differential and Ram's eTorque mild hybrid system.
 Inside, the new 1500 gets Chrysler's 4th generation Uconnect system and has an available 12-inch touchscreen.